rowanmoul/ArchSecureDualBoot/README.md

 ```
 # tpm2_creatprimary --unique-data primary-key-unique.dat --key-context primary-key.context
 ```
+- `--unique-data primary-key-unique.dat` passes in the unique data that we just generated.
-`--key-context primary-key.context` saves the key's context to a file for reference later.
-This context is useful so long as the primary key is in the TPM's memory, in order to more easily reference it in subsequent commands but has no other purpose.
+- `--key-context primary-key.context` saves the key's context to a file for reference later.
+  - This context is useful so long as the primary key is in the TPM's memory, in order to more easily reference it in subsequent commands but has no other purpose.

 There are many more options for this command, but in this case we are sticking to the defaults as they are plenty secure and the most compatible.
-I will list them below without much additional detail (see the manpage for details).
+I will list them below without much additional detail (see [the manpage](https://github.com/tpm2-software/tpm2-tools/blob/master/man/tpm2_createprimary.1.md) for details).
 - Heirarchy: Owner
 - Algorithm: `rsa2048:null:aes128cfb`
   - Many TPMs won't offer much better than this as the spec doesn't require it.
 Depending on which version of the spec your TPM conforms to, it may also have `aes256` but it is recommended to use algorithms with matching key strengths (`rsa2048`'s 112 bits considered close enough to `aes128`'s 128 bits). `rsa16384` would be required for 256 bit key strength to match `aes256`.
 - Hash Algorithm: `sha256`
 - Attributes: `restricted|decrypt|fixedtpm|fixedparent|sensitivedataorigin|userwithauth|noda`
-- Authorization Key: null/empty password.
+- Authorization Key: empty password.
 This is ok because we aren't storing the key in the TPM, so the only way to get access to it, is to regenerate it with the unique data (which acts sort of like an authorization key), and the seed from the Owner Hierarchy.
-- Authorization Policy: also null.
-See above.
+- Authorization Policy: null, which means it can never be satisfied.

 ### Generate the new LUKS passphrase just for the TPM
 Next we need to create a new LUKS passphrase to use with the TPM.
 If you set the iteration time on your previous passphrase to 10 seconds, this is especially important to make sure your "normal" boot times are of a reasonable length.